minetest-mods/technic/manual.md

 sound being located in the Minetest world is also compromised by the subjective nature of track choice: the specific music that is played to a player depends on what media the player has installed.
+Install the music in the folder /technic/technic/sounds/ with the name technic_trackN.ogg replacing N with the number from 1 to 9

 ### CNC machine ###